filipesilva/gen/README.md

 ## xforms

-Gen can also transform (xform) files using dynamically loaded transformer functions registered to file extentions in configuration.
+Gen can also transform (xform) files using dynamically loaded transformer functions registered to file extensions in configuration.

 Let's look at an example.
 Given this source configuration at `xforms/gen.edn`: